s-rithu020/M1_HangmanGame/1_Requirements/README.md

    * Increases spelling and vocabulary
    * Can be played anytime
    * Enhances cognitive skills
-   * Game is played against a computer "host" which doesn't make mistakes unlike a human "host"
+   * Game is played against a computer host which doesn't make mistakes unlike a human host

 ## Features